INTERVIEW BY MARKO SYRJALA

 Zal Cleminson: About a year I spent working in Cyprus and coming back and forth to the UK.
 Coming back, meeting the guys, and then we had a meeting with the band together.
 Let them hear some of the song ideas.

 Zal Cleminson: Even SAHB fans, the people that are coming to see us are mainly old SAHB fans, obviously, even by name, so it’s then, “Oh, yeah, oh, yeah,” so they come along and see what it’s all about and they’re like kind of, “Whoa, I wasn’t expecting that,” you know?
-So, the songs are really strong, even though the recording quality is not what we wanted to do, but the songs are there.
+The songs are powerful, even though the recording quality is not what we wanted to do, but the songs are there.
 So, we’re just sticking to that kind of approach, sticking to the songs.
-There’s got to be something you can sing, and I’m not really a singer, you know?
+There’s got to be something you can sing, and I’m not a singer, you know?

 THE NEXT SIN’ DOGS ALBUM